Rising bubbles draw surface patterns: a numerical study: Introduction

 The dynamics of gas bubbles rising in quiescent liquids have long been a fundamental topic in gas-liquid two-phase flow research\citep{Amol2005, Takagi2011, Lohse2013, Lohse2018, Risso2018}.
 Extensive investigations have been conducted on various aspects of single bubble behavior during ascent, including bubble morphology and terminal velocity\citep{Raymond2000, Takagi2003, Tripathi2015}, wake flow characteristics\citep{Vries2002}, and trajectory instability\citep{Mougin2001, Shew2006, Risso2012}.
 In practice, a probably more prevalent phenomenon is the formation of bubble chains, as commonly observed in a glass of champagne or sparkling water.
 In such systems, millimeter-scale bubbles are periodically generated at discrete nucleation sites located at the bottom wall of the vessels.
 Bubbles within a chain exhibit distinct dynamics compared to individual rising bubbles, such as a higher terminal velocity primarily due to the influence of wake flows generated by preceding bubbles\citep{Marks1973, Zhang2003, Wang2015}.
 The wake flow can also induce unsteady lift forces, which may destabilize the configuration of the bubble chain\citep{Atasi2023}.

 When a bubble ascends to the gas-liquid interface, it may rapidly burst, accompanied by generation of small droplets\citep{Lhuissier2012,Ghabache2016,Deike2018,Gordillo2019}.
-In cases where there are contaminants in the liquid, the bubble can float and persist for a considerable time\citep{Poulain2018}.
+In cases where liquid viscosity is large or when contaminants/surfactants are present, bubbles can float and persist for a considerable time\citep{Sanada2005,Poulain2018}.
 The complexity of bubble-free surface interactions becomes more pronounced in systems that are specially designed and controlled\citep{Feng2016,Guan2025}.

 This study centers on the collective behavior of periodically-released small bubbles rising in a chain toward the free surface.
 After reaching the interface, the bubbles exhibit lateral migration within the horizontal plane, forming spatial patterns observed from above.
 While most of these patterns appear disordered, under specific conditions, the bubbles spontaneously self-organize into stable, regular configurations with rotational symmetry around the vertical ascent trajectory.
 An experimental demonstration of these regular surface patterns is shown in Fig.~\ref{fig:experiment}.
 In this experiment, air bubbles with a uniform diameter of approximately $0.8\,\mathrm{mm}$ are periodically injected from a syringe into a vessel partially filled with silicone oil.
 A spiral pattern is clearly observed on the free surface when looking from above.
-The density, dynamic viscosity, and surface tension coefficient of the silicon oil are $935\,\mathrm{kg/m^3}$, $0.01\,\mathrm{Pa{\cdot}s}$, and $0.02\,\mathrm{N/m}$, respectively.
+The density, dynamic viscosity, and surface tension coefficient of the silicone oil are $935\,\mathrm{kg/m^3}$, $0.01\,\mathrm{Pa{\cdot}s}$, and $0.02\,\mathrm{N/m}$, respectively.
 The bubble release interval is $16\,\mathrm{ms}$.